dainst/idai-field/desktop/src/manual/manual.en.md

 In order to work with Field Desktop productively and create your own project, you should first follow these steps:

 1. In the "Project" menu, select the menu item **New...** to create your own project.
-You have the choice between several presets for the project configuration: Choose "Standard" for the extensive Field default configuration or one of the "Basic" options if you want to start with only a basic framework of preset categories and fields.
+You have the choice between several presets for the project configuration: Choose "Default" for the extensive Field default configuration or one of the "Basic" options if you want to start with only a basic framework of preset categories and fields.
 Also specify the languages in which data will be entered within the project.
 Finally, enter the desired project identifier and optionally a project name for each of the selected languages.

 2. As soon as the new project has been loaded, you can enter basic project data via the menu "Project" ➝ "Properties".
 First of all, you should create the lists of **staff members** (field
 "Staff" of section "Project") and **campaigns** (field "Campaigns", also of section "Project").
 You can extend